 Breast changes (enlargement, vascular engorgement, colostrum) start to occur very early in pregnancy and continue until the postpartum period.
 Cyanosis of the vagina and cervical portio and softening of the cervix occur in about the 7th week.
 Softening of the cervicouterine junction takes place in the 8th week, and generalized enlargement and diffuse softening of the corpus occurs after the 8th week.
 When a woman’s abdomen will start to enlarge depends on her body habitus but typically starts in the 16th week.

-The uterine fundus is palpable above the pubic symphysis ...
+The uterine fundus is palpable ...